tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 When a server responds to a TLS Client Hello, its initial flight of packets is limited in size by the underlying transport protocol.
 If the initial flight of packets exceeds the size limit, the server must wait for the client to acknowledge receipt, incurring the latency penalty of an additional round trip before the handshake can complete.
 In TLS, the majority of the server’s initial flight consists of the certificate chain and consequently reducing the size of this chain to below the initial size limit can deliver substantial performance improvements.

 For TLS handshakes over TCP, the maximum size of the server’s initial flight is typically around 15,000 bytes.
 For TLS handshakes in QUIC, the limit is much lower at a maximum of 4500 bytes ({{RFC9000}}, Section 8.1).
-Applying one of the generic TLS Certificate Compression schemes defined in {{RFC8879}} is already essential for QUIC deployments, as roughly 35% of uncompressed certificate chains in use on the WebPKI are larger than the QUIC size limit {{FastlyStudy}}, {{QUICStudy}}.
+Applying one of the generic TLS Certificate Compression schemes defined in {{TLSCertCompress}} is already essential for QUIC deployments, as roughly 35% of uncompressed certificate chains in use on the WebPKI are larger than the QUIC size limit {{FastlyStudy}}, {{QUICStudy}}.

 However, this approach is insufficient for the upcoming transition to post-quantum primitives.
 The current NIST PQ signatures are between 10 and 40 times the size of current elliptic curve signatures and consequently pose a substantial challenge for TLS handshakes over both TCP and QUIC {{PQStudy}}.
 As the increased size is due to incompressible cryptoprimitives like signatures and public keys, existing TLS Certificate Compression schemes will yield negligible improvements over the uncompressed certificates.